woodstockcs/transitioning-to-python/README.md

    - overflow.py
    - conditions.py
    - answer.py
+4. In the terminal, type `ls` to show the contents of your "chapter 6" directory.
+Confirm that each of the files listed above is shown.
 4. Answer the wrap-up questions posted with this assignment in google classroom.

 **Definition of Done = You did all the steps above and you clicked "Turn in" for this assignment in google classroom.**